juanjoms/cross-training-activities/Activitiy 1 Accessibility-CSS/README.md

-# Activity 1
+# Activity 1: Accessibility-CSS

-Activity description
+- Clone the following project https://github.com/juanjoms/cross-training-activities/
+- Review the code and implement the best practices for accessibility that you consider are important, such as:
+  - point 1